-While a maintenance person at an ordinary resort has easy access to spare parts and supplies, in this setting it takes an elevated level of planning and ingenuity to keep everything in running order.
+While a maintenance person at a typical resort has easy access to spare parts and supplies, it takes an elevated level of planning and ingenuity to keep everything in running order in this setting.
 Just as it does when it comes to preserving a historic structure like Phantom Ranch.
 That requires an additional set of unique skills based on a deep respect for its cultural value.

 Like the facility craftsperson, Bredeson faces similar obstacles in performing his job duties.

 “Nearly anywhere else I could just run to town and get repair parts,” he explains.
 “But that’s not possible at the bottom of Grand Canyon.
 First, I’ve got to call someone at the top of the canyon and then those parts have to be brought in from Flagstaff, which can take a couple of days.
 And when they reach the park, they have to be dispatched to the bottom by mule.
 So even when an emergency repair is necessary, you’ll often have to make a temporary fix until you can bring in the right parts.”

 It’s not just distance that presents a challenge.
 While the hot and dry environment is surprisingly beneficial for the buildings of Phantom Ranch (summer highs here frequently surpass 110 degrees), Bredeson notes the biggest issue is keeping guests cool in the summer, which most do by sitting in Phantom Creek (despite the air conditioning).
 Keeping them safe and comfortable is also paramount, along with maintaining the integrity of the facility.
 Bredeson accepts it all as part of an even greater benefit.